Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/getting-started/provider-playbook/technology-providers-implementation/technology-partner-implementation/readme.md

 # Technology Partner - Implementation

 This section contains best practice guidance on implementing an API client to support regular and secure data exchange.
 This best practice has been observed from current Ed-Fi field work.
-If you have other suggestions for best practices, please send us your thoughts by commenting on this page or submitting a ticket to [Ed-Fi Tracker](https://tracker.ed-fi.org/) and we will continue to add to this section!
+If you have other suggestions for best practices, please send us your thoughts by submitting a case in the [Ed-Fi Community Hub](https://community.ed-fi.org) and we will continue to add to this section!

 In the case of each of these best practices, we are trying to promote reliability and stability—while reducing labor.